mlflow/mlflow/docs/source/R-api.rst

 Serve an RFunc MLflow Model
 ===========================

-Serve an RFunc MLflow Model as a local web api.
+Serves an RFunc MLflow model as a local web API.

 .. code:: r